 What Is the Perfect Cage Size?

-Usually, the cage has to be more ‘vertical’, if you are a rodent owner.
-These animals like to climb, dig and so on.
+Usually, the cage has to be more vertical.
+These animals like to climb, dig, and so on.
 However, guinea pig owners should choose cages that have more floor space, as cavies will be spending most of their time running around.
 You can still have some ramps, but floor space is key.

 The size does not depend on the breed or the sex of your guinea pig.
 The main thing that you have to take into consideration is the number of guinea pigs in the cage: